openstack/networking-bagpipe/README.rst

 use cases:

-1. creating reachability between Neutron ports (typically VMs) and BGP VPNs outside the cloud datacenter (this is true independently of the backend chosen for Neutron)
+1. creating reachability between Neutron ports (typically VMs) and BGP VPNs outside the cloud datacenter (this use case can be relevantindependently of the backend chosen for Neutron)

 2. leveraging these BGP VPNs in Neutron's backend, to benefit from the flexibility, robustness and scalability of the underlying technology